 Box 12-Codes.
 Complete and code this box for all items described below.
-Do not report in box 12 any items that are not listed as codes A-W. Also, do not report in box 12 section box 12.
-Sée also Multiple forms on page 7.

-414(h)(2) contributions (relating to certain state or local government plans).
+Note that the codes do not relate to where they should be entered for boxes 12a-12d on Form W-2.
+For example, if you are only required to report code D in box 12, you can enter code D and the amount in box 12a of Form W-2.
+Do not report in box 12 any items that are not listed as codes A-BB.
+Also, do not report in box 12 section 414(h)(2) contributions (relating to certain state or local government plans).
 Instead, use box 14 for these items and any other information that you wish to give to your employee.
 For example, union dues and uniform payments may be reported in box 14.

 On Copy A (Form W-2), do not enter more than four items in box 12.
 If more than four items need to be reported in box 12, use a separate Form W-2 to report the additional items (but enter no more than four items on each Copy A (Form W-2)).
-On all other copies of Form W-2 (Copies B, C, etc.), you may enter more than four items in
+On all other copies of Form W-2 (Copies B, C, etc.), you may enter more than four items in box 12 when using an approved substitute Form W-2.
+See Multiple forms on page 9.